apache/metron/metron-sensors/fastcapa/README.md

     $DPDK_HOME/sbin/dpdk-devbind --bind=uio_pci_generic "09:00.0"
     ```

 6. Ensure that the device was bound.
-It should be shown as a "network device using DPDK-compatible driver."
+It should be shown as a 'network device using DPDK-compatible driver.'
     ```
-    [root@y138 dpdk-stable-16.11.1]# dpdk-devbind --status
+    $ dpdk-devbind --status
     Network devices using DPDK-compatible driver
     ============================================
     0000:09:00.0 'VIC Ethernet NIC' drv=uio_pci_generic unused=enic
     Network devices using kernel driver
     ===================================
     0000:01:00.0 'I350 Gigabit Network Connection' if=eno1 drv=igb unused=uio_pci_generic
-    ...
     ```

 #### Install Librdkafka